-The Department began notifying participating private schools about the compliance deadlines as early as October 2011.
-The Department's efforts to notify participating private schools about the Compliance Renewal Process for the 2012-13 school year included a letter and checklist sent by mail notifying the schools of the documentation needed to renew, regular posting of information on the School Choice website, and regular e-mail notifications, in addition to maintaining ongoing communication through the customer service call center and regional manager.
+The Department began notifying participating private schools about the compliance deadlines beginning November 2012.
+The Department's efforts to notify participating private schools about the Compliance Renewal Process for the 2013-14 school year included a letter and checklist sent by mail and electronically, notifying the schools of the documentation needed to renew, regular posting of information on the School Choice website, and regular e-mail notifications, in addition to maintaining ongoing communication through the customer service call center and regional managers.